remla25-team3/operation/RUBRICS.md

 #### Traffic Management

-- 🔴 **Sufficient:**
+- ✅ **Sufficient:**
-    - 🔴 The project resembles the state of the in-class exercise.
+    - ✅ The project resembles the state of the in-class exercise.
-    - 🔴 The app defines a Gateway and VirtualServices.
+    - ✅ The app defines a Gateway and VirtualServices.
-    - 🔴 The application is accessible through the IngressGateway (i.e., minikube tunnel).
+    - ✅ The application is accessible through the IngressGateway (i.e., minikube tunnel).
-- 🔴 **Good:**
+- ✅ **Good:**
-    - 🔴 It uses Destination Rules and weights to enable a $90/10$ routing of the app service.
+    - ✅ It uses Destination Rules and weights to enable a $90/10$ routing of the app service.
-    - 🔴 The versions of model-service and app are consistent.
+    - ✅ The versions of model-service and app are consistent (it also shows "canary release" in the frontend)
-- 🔴 **Excellent:**
+- ✅ **Excellent:**
     - 🔴 The project implements Sticky Sessions, i.e., requests from the same origin have a stable routing.

 #### Additional Use Case